MikkelBKristensen/AdvancedSoftwareEngineering/Arc1/researchQuestion.md

 #### Preliminary

-    Q3: Is scrum, as the generally most used software development process in the industry, a suitable process choice when modernizing a legacy system?
-        - How effective are project that use scrum when modernizing a legacy system?

     Q5: What are the processes proposed, and under which circumstances are they usable?
         - Survey of what legacy refactoring is going on?
         - Under what circumstances are they going on?